tauri-apps/tauri-docs/docs/guides/testing/webdriver/example/selenium.md

 Done in 0.93s.
 ```

-We can see that our `Hello Tauri` sweet we created with `decribe` had all 3 items we created with `it` pass their
+We can see that our `Hello Tauri` test suite we created with `describe` had all 3 items we created with `it` pass their
 tests!

 With [Selenium] and some hooking up to a test suite, we just enabled e2e testing without modifying our Tauri